 The Enhance Quality of Life Through the Provision of Public Services indicator fell short of is goal by 16.5%.
-This shortage is in large part because of two programs not having any activity due to COVID restrictions, and three programs having low activity during the program year.
-However, many programs surpassed the projected goals.
+This shortage is in large part to two programs not having any activity due to COVID restrictions, and three programs having low activity during the program year.
+However, many programs surpassed the projected goals, on average, by 196%.
 These programs included the Child Care Council, Buckner Children and Family Services Program, Mobile Laboratory Program, the Village Learning Center, health services programs provided by the Houston Health Department, and employment training programs.